 1. For a better experience, we recommend that a rickshaw carries one person for a time.

-2. It's always wise to negotiate the charges before you jump into the cabin, in order to avoid unnecessary argument.
+2. It's always wise to negotiate the charges before you jump into the cabin, in order to avoid the unnecessary argument.
 One trick about bargaining with the drivers is that you can first offer a third of the price, and then haggle the fare to about half of the price.
 If the driver still refuses it, you can try pretending to walk away for seeking another driver, and then there's a great possibility that he will accept the deal.

 2. Floating market

 As the "rice bowl of Vietnam", the Mekong Delta's fertilization has breeding a gorgeous "water civilization".
 The local floating markets make up one of the special Vietnamese cultures.
-It is said that the floating markets date back to the 19th century, during the reign of Nguyen Dynasty.
+It is said that the floating markets date back to the 19th century, during the reign of the Nguyen Dynasty.
 One of the special characteristics of floating markets is the produce samples hung on a lateral bar to help buyers know what the traders are selling.
-With traders carrying their fresh goods by boats and doing the bargains on the water, the hustle and bustle of this unique scene has gained its popularity among travelers.
+With traders carrying their fresh goods by boats and doing the bargains on the water, the hustle and bustle of this unique scene have gained its popularity among travelers.

 Floating markets recommended

 Can Tho - Cai Rang market: a must-see floating market when traveling to Can Tho, and it's a big wholesale market, where you can find large quantities of fresh fruits being sold in this busy region.
 And the typical breakfast of the local area consists of rice noodles and soup sold on boats.
 It would be an authentic Vietnamese experience to taste the simon-pure cuisine while enjoying the floating feeling.